-To provide additional opportunities for experiential education, IAIA includes Internships and Apprenticeships in its educational model.
-Students may enroll in these educational opportunities with the support of their academic advisors.
+To provide additional opportunities for experiential education, IAIA includes Internships and Apprenticeships in its educational opportunities with the support of their academic advisors.
 Internships and apprenticeships may count for either elective or major credit to fulfill the requirements for graduation.
 They do not count toward general education.
 For Internships and Apprenticeships, contracts are written which specify the expectations for both the student and the supervisor or mentor.
 They list the total number of contact hours which will determine the amount of academic credit awarded (see Credit Hours below).
 Contracts will state the days, times, and places where the learning will occur.
-Contracts are signed by the student, the academic advisor or sponsoring faculty member, and the internship supervisor or apprenticeship mentor.
-Internships and apprenticeships are conducted on a pass/fail or credit/no credit system.
+Contracts are signed by the student, the academic advisor or sponsoring faculty member, and the internship supervisor or apprenticeships are conducted on a pass/fail or credit/no credit system.
 Grades are not given for these experiences.